kls2177/Climate-and-Geophysical-Data-Analysis/_sources/chapters/Week2/probability.md

 ---
 Venn diagram of an intersection and a union of events $E_1$ and $E_2$.
 ```
-Figure {numref}`venn` shows a venn diagram visualization of the meaning of intersection and union of events $E_1$ and $E_2$.
+Figure {numref}`venn` shows a Venn diagram visualization of the meaning of intersection and union of events $E_1$ and $E_2$.
 Notice visually how the probability of the union is equal to the sum of the two individual probabilities minus the probability of the intersection - we do not want to double count the region where the two individual probabilities intersect.

 ## Conditional probability